lynx-x-ray-observatory/soxs/doc/source/overview.rst

 4. Convolves the event energies with the response matrix from an RMF to produce channels.
 5. Writes everything to an event file.

+The instrument simulator is called using either the :func:`~soxs.events.simulate_events` Python function or the ``simulate_events`` command-line script.

+The instrument simulator can simulate "default" instrument configurations for X-ray Surveyor, but one can also supply a modified instrument configuration for use with the instrument simulator, which is laid out in more detail in :ref:`instrument`.

 Working with Other Tools
 ------------------------